 On top of that, there are simple time restrictions that go into place when it comes to the length of time you must commit to performing something as straightforward as mediation.
-Although your mediation may only be a 3 or 4 hour period of time you have to add into that the time necessary to arrive at your location, set up your materials, and get the mediation moving.
+Although your mediation may only be a 3 or 4 hour period time, you have to add into that the time necessary to arrive at your location, set up your materials, and get the mediation moving.
 Being able to perform a mediation from your office saves you a great deal of time.
-I would imagine that as the pandemic wanes attorneys and clients will be able to be together rather than appearing virtually themselves.
-This will make communication simpler given that you and your attorney would likely be able to be in the same room on most occasions moving forward.
+I would imagine that as the pandemic wanes, attorneys and clients will be able to be together rather than appearing virtually themselves.
+This will make communication simpler, given that you and your attorney would likely be able to be in the same room on most occasions moving forward.

-With virtual communication becoming more readily accepted in the legal community, you are a client who will be able to save money on paying for your legal representation.
-I don't know how much money this stands to save you in a potential divorce or child custody case but it could end up being substantial if your case requires a great deal of time in court or mediation.
+With virtual communication becoming more readily accepted in the legal community, you are a client who will save money on paying for your legal representation.
+I don't know how much money this stands to save you in a potential divorce or child custody case, but it could end up being substantial if your case requires a great deal of time in court or mediation.
 With legal costs being a concern for just about every client who has ever filed a case, I can’t imagine that this wouldn’t also be something that would be encouraging to you during this time.

 How to begin the divorce process remotely?

-However, we also want to make it known that we believe that a divorce can be work done remotely almost in full.
-Depending upon what sort of case you have there is a decent likelihood that you may never have to step foot in court from the beginning of your case until the end.
+However, we also want to know that we believe that a divorce can be work done remotely almost in full.
+Depending upon what sort of case you have, there is a decent likelihood that you may never have to step foot in court from the beginning of your case until the end.
 For that reason, being within close range of our office or even the city of Houston is not an absolute necessity.
 We work with clients regularly whom we have never met in person and who do not live in Houston at all.
 So, you should know in advance you can proceed with the divorce remotely from beginning to end.

-If we're talking strictly about beginning a divorce through the remote process you should know that not being able or willing to meet with someone in person should not prevent you from obtaining information and perspective on your case.
+If we're talking strictly about beginning a divorce through the remote process, you should know that not being able or willing to meet with someone in person should not prevent you from obtaining information and perspective on your case.
 You should always seek out the advice of multiple attorneys before considering what she should do as far as hiring one.
 I could not recommend more highly the attorneys with the Law Office of Bryan Fagan.
 I believe that our attorneys possess a degree of experience and skill in representing people like you in family law cases of all sorts.
 To me, we have an unmatched degree of experience, knowledge, skill, and customer service that you will not find anywhere else in the Houston area.

-Filing a divorce remotely
+Filing a divorce remotely.

-Completing a divorce remotely
+Completing a divorce remotely.

 Therefore, take advantage of the time provided to you.
-Once you have temporary orders set then you should immediately start to think about what you want to see happen for your final orders.
+Once you have temporary orders set, you should immediately start to think about what you want to see happen for your final orders.
 Assess how well temporary orders have worked for you and determine if any changes will be made at final orders mediation.
 The key during this period is to make sure that you set yourself up well for final orders because there are typically no opportunities to come back and change your orders absent substantial changes in your circumstances that would justify a modification case.

 Remote divorce for a military husband or wife

 finally, I wanted to say a brief word on how remote divorces have served military families for many years.
-Although these servicemembers civil relief act prevents your spouse from continuing with the divorce while you were on deployment many military members and their spouses engage in divorce cases during a time where one spouse is not living in the Houston area.
+Although these servicemembers' civil relief act prevents your spouse from continuing with the divorce while you were on deployment, many military members and their spouses engage in divorce cases during a time where one spouse is not living in the Houston area.
 Our office has worked with military members and their spouses frequently and feels fortunate to do so.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan